 In 2016, Hatton was named General Counsel of the Year for New Jersey nonprofits and government organizations and was inducted into the Bowling Green State University Academy of Distinguished Alumni.
 She also has received leadership awards from the New Jersey Women Lawyers’ Association and the Pennsylvania Newspaper Association.
 A director of the Forum of Executive Women in Philadelphia and a member of the advisory board of DirectWomen, Hatton has long been active in nonprofit organizations.
 She is the former chair of the Philadelphia Volunteer Lawyers for the Arts, and served in leadership positions and as a member of the boards of numerous other national and regional nonprofit organizations.

 Hatton believes that her favorite book, To Kill a Mockingbird, captures three important strands in her life and explains why she is so pleased to be working at the Foundation.
 As she notes: “The book stands for the transforming power of persuasive narratives, the compelling need to eliminate disparities based on race and ethnicity, and the crucial role lawyers play in bringing about societal change.
 The Foundation staff approaches the difficult issues of health and health care in America with the focus, courage, compassion, justice, and passion of Atticus Finch and because we look at these problems in a broad context, we hope to have impact well beyond individual cases.”

 Born in Ohio, Hatton received a JD from Case Western Reserve University, graduating with honors.
 She earned a master of studies in law degree from the Yale Law School and graduated with honors from Bowling Green (Ohio) State University with a BS in journalism and a BA in political science.
-She enjoys travel, hiking, and reading and lives in Pennington, N.J., with her husband, Richard Bilotti, retired publisher of the Trenton Times.
+She enjoys travel, hiking, and reading and lives in Hopewell, N.J., with her husband, Richard Bilotti, retired publisher of the Trenton Times.